jamestomasino/blog.tomasino.org/content/post/the-road.md

 slug: "the-road"
 ---

-I'm walking down a path through the woods at camp ockanickon.
+I'm walking down a path through the woods at camp Ockanickon.
 Night is deep around us, nearing 10 o'clock.
 We each wear our darkest clothes and black makeup to blend into the woods more deeply.
-We walk calmly off the trail of the haunted hayride, out of earshot, but even so we talk in hushed tones careful not to disturb the fragrence of silence around us.
+We walk calmly off the trail of the haunted hayride, out of earshot, but even so we talk in hushed tones careful not to disturb the fragrance of silence around us.
-The stilliness in the woods is like the fifth member of our party.
+The stillness in the woods is like the fifth member of our party.
 It is a tangible force, and its presence makes us all feel at ease.
 They talk about how we are our own shadows, how if we stand still and hold our breaths we are no more alive than the wind.
 I smell the wind and catch the scent of burnt coffee.

-Someone had buried an old matress, lain a carpet over it and scattered dirt and brush to hide the evidence.
+Someone had buried an old mattress, lain a carpet over it and scattered dirt and brush to hide the evidence.
 We all tripped but none of us fell.
 The ground recoiled and we bounced, giddy and smiling only seconds after the panic.
 We looked into each others eyes, seeing only the glints off of torches nearby.
 We wanted to call each other chicken, to laugh forever.
 I wanted to scream my inhibitions away.
 To love, to kiss.
-I wanted to stay and jump on the matress.
+I wanted to stay and jump on the mattress.
 Someone was coming, though, and the alert was called.
 We giggled and vanished into the brush by a creek.
 We watched a young couple escaping off of the hayride wander their way back to the entrance.
 They were alone, we were the wind.
-They smiled, they laughed, they loved. and then they stepped on the matress.
+They smiled, they laughed, they loved.
+And then they stepped on the mattress.

 I've found so many ways to herd myself forward over the past two years.
-Everytime I turn around I see another way to motivate myself even if it is only for a day.
+Every time I turn around I see another way to motivate myself even if it is only for a day.
 My gypsy blood has pulled me all the way to Alaska; a farther spot is hard to find.